-Sometimes, people do things in their house that cause major problems.
-It most can most likely be attributed to their obsession with aesthetics or cleanliness.
-Sometimes, they think so much about appearances and expedience that they neglect to consider the consequences of their actions.
-As a result, major problems arise along with commensurate repair bills.
+Sometimes, people do things in their houses that cause major problems.
+It can most likely be attributed to their obsession with aesthetics or cleanliness.
+Sometimes, they think so much about appearances and experiences that they neglect to consider the consequences of their actions.
+As a result, major problems arise along with commensurate repair bills for their home plumbing.

 Dumping Everything into Your Garbage Disposal

 Here is one thing you need to realize right away: Not all kinds of garbage can be handled by your garbage disposal.
 You simply can’t keep cramming all your waste down it.
 If you do this, the blades eventually stop turning.
 In fact, some of the most common impediments plumbers encounter when the garbage disposal stops include pumpkin carvings, potato peels, and watermelon rinds.

 Keep your garbage disposal running smoothly by using discretion with your discarded foodstuffs.
 This way, you will not have to keep paying for repairs.

 Sure, it sounds quite convenient to hang a shampoo rack right on your showerhead or use your bathtub spout as your footrest.
 However, did you know that this may just cause your showerhead to suddenly snap off at its threads?
 An item such as a shampoo rack can amount to significant weight, which your showerheads are not designed to handle.

 Keep your showerhead intact by immediately removing anything hanging on it.
 Find another place to put it without compromising your home’s plumbing system.

 Anyone in the family has probably done this at some point in their lives.
 They go to the bathroom to dispose of something and end up thinking that the toilet is the best spot to do that.
 If you have had infants or toddlers, you have probably fished your share of toys from your toilets or had to use a plunger.
 The problem with the latter method, however, is that it can just end up pushing the item right into your main plumbing.